 Make a note of the problem – where, when and what happened.
-This log will be useful if you need to contact your provider about the problem
+This will be useful if you speak to your provider about the problem.

-If you are having problems using your phone in a place you haven’t tried to use it before, check what level of coverage should be expected at that location using Ofcom’s mobile coverage checker.
+If you’re having problems using your phone in a place you haven’t tried to use it before, check what level of coverage should be expected at that location.
+Use Ofcom’s mobile coverage checker.

 If you are moving home, check what kind of service your provider can offer at your new address.
 You can do this by talking to your provider or using Ofcom’s coverage checker.

-If your provider isn’t able to provide the level of service you need at your new address, it’s worth asking them how much you would need to pay if you wanted to cancel, or whether a signal booster or other equipment to help improve coverage might be available.
-Companies’ policies on this differ; not all may require you to pay an early termination charge in these circumstances.
+If your provider can’t offer the level of service you need at your new address, ask them how much you would need to pay if you wanted to cancel.
+A signal booster or other equipment to help improve coverage might also be available.
+Not all companies would require you to pay an early termination charge in these circumstances.

-If you’re having problems wherever you go in a number of different places then the issue could be with your handset.
+If you’re having trouble wherever you go, then the problem could be with your handset.

 Ask your provider for advice.
-They may ask you to carry out some checks to establish what is happening.
-For example, they may ask you to remove your SIM card, wipe it, and replace it to see if that helps.
-They may also ask you to put it into another (unlocked) device to check whether the problem is with your SIM card or your handset.
+They might ask you to carry out some checks to find out what is happening.
+For example, they might ask you to remove your SIM card, wipe it, and replace it to see if that helps.
+They might also ask you to put it into another (unlocked) device, to check whether the problem is with your SIM card or your handset.

 The problem may be more widespread than just your mobile phone.

-This information should also be available by phone – either via an automated message, or from your provider’s customer service team.
-Often this information will tell you when they expect the problem will be fixed.
+This information should also be available by phone – either through an automated message or from your provider’s customer service team.
+Often this information will tell you when they expect the problem to be fixed.

-If your problem is not listed on the service checker, contact your provider as it may be they are not yet aware of it.
+If your problem is not listed on the service checker, contact your provider as they might not be aware of it.

-If you have been without the level of service you were promised, you may be able to claim compensation or other forms of redress - see below.
+If you have been without the level of service you were promised, you may be able to claim some form of compensation – see below.

-Your contract is with your provider, and they are responsible for ensuring faults are fixed, and for keeping you informed of progress.
+Your contract is with your provider, so they are responsible for ensuring faults are fixed and for keeping you up to date on progress.

 Your provider is responsible even if they use another company’s network to provide their service to you.

-In most cases, your provider should be able to establish reasonably quickly what has gone wrong and, if it is a network service issue, tell you how and when it will be fixed.
+In most cases, your provider should be able to find out reasonably quickly what has gone wrong.
+If it is a network service fault, they should tell you how and when it will be fixed.

 Ask your provider how they will keep you up to date on progress.
-This may be through their customer services team, a service app or by registering for fault update alerts which some providers offer.
+This might be through their customer services team, a service app or by registering for fault update alerts.

-Give your provider a reasonable opportunity to fix the problem.
+Give your provider reasonable time to fix the problem.
 If you have done this already and are concerned about the time a repair is taking, escalate your concerns with your provider.

-Check with your provider whether they offer alternative ways of accessing your service while repairs are being carried out- they may offer a facility allowing you to make calls or send texts using a Wi-Fi connection – see above.
+Ask your provider if they offer other ways of accessing your service while repairs are being made.
+You may be able to make calls or send texts using a wifi connection – see above.

-Depending on the circumstances, it may be appropriate for your provider to offer you some money back while repairs are being carried out.
+Depending on the circumstances, it may be appropriate for your provider to offer you some money back while repairs are being made.

-In more extreme cases, where repairs take much longer (for example it takes longer than usual to access a mast site to undertake repairs), you may be entitled to an additional refund or account credit.
+In more extreme cases, where repairs take much longer, you may be entitled to an additional refund or account credit.

-In cases where you have been without service for some time, you may also have the right to leave the contract without penalty.
+If you have been without service for a while, you may also have the right to leave the contract without penalty.
 There may be a term in your contract saying you can do this if your provider has failed in its obligations to you or breached a key condition.

-If your provider fails to repair a fault by the date promised, or you are unhappy with how long it is taking, you should follow their formal complaints procedure.
-Details should be available through their website or customer services.
+If your provider fails to repair a fault by the date promised, or you are unhappy with how long it is taking, follow their formal complaints procedure.
+This should be explained on their website or by their customer services team.

 Your provider will tell you which scheme it is a member of, or you can use our ADR checker.

-Most providers offer a range of ways to contact them about a fault.
-These include via phone, online, a webchat facility or through a service app.
+Most providers offer several ways to contact them about a fault.
+These include by phone, online, a ‘live chat’ function or a service app.

-Contact your provider as soon as possible and try to describe the fault as best you can.
-Talk through the checks you have already carried out and explain how the issue is affecting your use of the service.
+Contact your provider as soon as possible and try to describe the fault.
+Talk through the checks you have already carried out and explain how the problem is affecting your use of the service.